Forms and Policies

 Current UC Davis graduate students can apply to enter the M.S. program in Biostatistics as a Double Major during any quarter.
-We do not require a separate application, however you will need to complete a Double Major Application (pdf).
-This form must be signed by the graduate adviser of your present program, as well as the M.S. graduate adviser for Biostatistics (Prof. Prabir Burman) or the admissions chair (Prof. Fushing Hsieh).
-You may share up to 12 units between programs.
+We do not require a separate application at this time, however you will need to complete a Double Major Application (pdf).
+You must obtain the approval and signatures of both the M.S. graduate advisor and the admissions chair (for the current advisors, please click here).
+You may share up to 12 units between programs upon approval of the advisors.
 This form is then submitted to the graduate program coordinator.
 This form no longer requires the Dean's approval.

-Students on the M.S. program can switch to the Ph.D. program by completing the Change of Degree Objective Form (pdf).
-Students must first consult with the graduate adviser for Statistics (Prof. Fushing Hsieh), whose signature is required for the form to be processed.
-Similarly, if a graduate student in another program at UC Davis wishes to join the Statistics graduate program, they must complete the same form, and obtain the approval of the M.S. graduate adviser (Prof. Prabir Burman), or the admissions adviser (Prof. Fushing Hsieh).
-You may transfer up to 12 units between programs.
+If a graduate student in another program at UC Davis wishes to join the Biostatistics Graduate Group, they must complete the Change of Degree Objective Form (pdf), and obtain the approval and signatures of the M.S. graduate advisor and the admissions advisor (for the current advisors, please click here).
+You may transfer up to 12 units between programs upon approval of the advisors.
 This form is then submitted to the graduate program coordinator.
 This form no longer requires the Dean's approval.

 Before you are able to take the M.S.
 Comprehensive Exam, you must submit an Application for MS Candidacy (pdf).
 There is no fee for this.
 Biostatistics is on M.S.
 Plan II, which is the exam option, therefore you do not need to complete the ‘thesis committee’ section of the form.
 On page two you must list all upper division and graduate level courses that will be used to satisfy the requirements for the M.S.
-A total of 50 units are needed, including 18 at graduate level; if some of these units went towards a separate degree, please note that you may use no more than 12 units between programs.
-The form must be signed by the Graduate Adviser; a copy must be given to the graduate coordinator, and the original must go to Graduate Studies.
+A total of 49 units are needed, including 18 at graduate level; if some of these units went towards a separate degree, please note that you may use no more than 12 units between programs.
+The form must be signed by the Graduate Advisor and the graduate coordinator, and the original must go to Graduate Studies.
 Be sure to submit the form by the correct date, otherwise you may end up on a later degree list; you can check the Graduate Studies Calendar for filing deadlines.

 Once you have completed all of the requirements and filed for M.S. candidacy, you are free to take the M.S.
 Comprehensive Exam, an oral exam with a written report component (for details please see the Master's Program page).
 Once the exam has been completed, the exam chair must complete and sign the MS Comprehensive Exam Report (Plan II) form (pdf), and return it to the graduate coordinator, who will check that all requirements for the MS, have been met.
 This will then be submitted to Graduate Studies.

 The Planned Educational Leave Program (PELP) allows you to take an approved break from your study and be able to return at a later date to resume academic work.
 The process for going on PELP does not require a paper form, however you must submit your PELP request to your graduate adviser in the form of an email detailing which quarter you will be on PELP, your reasons for taking leave.
 This request is then forwarded by the program to Graduate Studies for approval.
 Please note: conducting research is no longer an approved reason to go on PELP.
 International students must get in touch with SISS in case there are visa issues.
-The fee for going on PELP is $60, which is added automatically to your account.
+The fee is automatically added to your account.
+Please see the PELP website for current fees.
 See also PELP guidelines (Graduate Studies).

 Students who need to extend their leave on PELP must complete and submit a Request for Time Extension form, to be signed by the graduate adviser submitted to Graduate Studies.